 Advanced (and more costly) skills are required for Predictive Analytics

 A combination of mathermatics/statistics and high computer proficiency skills is required to perform Predictive Analytics successfully, meaning that Data Scientists command salaries that exceed those of a traditional business analyst by a factor of 3:1 #1.
 In industry jargon, practitioners of Predictive Analytics are termed 'Data Scientists' - a term which differentiates them from 'business analysts' and reflects their higher level technical skills (and higher pay packets).
 As a starting point for numeracy skills, a Data Scientist should have familiarity with regression, principal component analysis, clustering techniques, decision trees, ANOVA, matrices and concepts underlying the appropriate use of statistical techniques (correlation causality vs. association, homoscedasticity, measurement reliability, autocorrelation, Type I and II errors etc.).
 For learning and genetic algorithms, appropriate choice of algorithm and limitations thereof are important.
-IN addition to solid knowledge of maths and statistics data scientists need to know how to 'wrangle' data.
+In addition to solid knowledge of maths and statistics data scientists need to know how to 'wrangle' data.
 This somewhat quaint term is entirely appropriate: most data needs to be extracted, cleansed, transformed and reformatted before it's suitable to analytics work.
-This means that data scientists need good scripting skills, and are usually proficient in programming.
+This means that data scientists need good scripting skills using tools and languages like Python and R, and they are usually proficient in programming too.
 This combination of skills (maths/statistics and programming) are important, because the hallmark of a good data scientist is an ability to work on a problem in a self-sufficient manner - it would be unacceptable to hold up an analytics jobs until 'someone in IT prepares our data for us'!

 Sourcing Data Scientists for Predictive Modelling - maths, not business graduates